cygx/p6-image-rgba/README.md

 Following an `=img` directive, until the image has been fully colorized, each line that does not start in `=` is assumed to hold pixel data.

+A `=palette` directive may occur between `=img` directives, but may not occur until any given image is complete.

 ## Supported Color Formats

 There are six different ways to specify colors.
 They are distinguished by the